Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 - All crafted armor types can have the same stats, more or less.
 - One segment type is used by all armor (along with an optional upgraded version).
 - Looted armor, reward armor, and aromr purchased from an NPC Merchant can be upgraded using a crafted segment, an Armor Upgrade Kit, and a crafting station.
+- All armor can have its Armor Rating upgraded from Light to Medium or Heavy.
 - Slicing takes one vulnerability and makes it into a special resist, rather than changing Encumberance or Resistance values.
 - Converted several cool helmets to have armor stats so they can be useful while looking cool.
 - Many nifty quest items have armor stats, so they can be useful while looking all nifty and junk.